Continuing Education Activity

-Smoke inhalation injury patients are at high risk for complications.
+Patients with smoke inhalation injury are at high risk for complications.
 The majority of fatal burn cases are caused by respiratory failure, either from direct injury or complications such as pneumonia.
-Severe injuries often will lead to long-term complications such as bronchiectasis, bronchiolitis obliterans, and need for artificial airways; however, many patients will have no long-term sequelae from a single episode of smoke inhalation injury.
+Severe injuries often will lead to long-term complications such as bronchiectasis, bronchiolitis obliterans, and the need for artificial airways; however, many patients will have no long-term sequelae from a single episode of smoke inhalation injury.

 Most cases of smoke inhalation injury will be mild to moderate in severity.
 Severity generally correlates with exposure time.
 More serious injuries occur with longer and more intense exposure.
 Mild to moderate injury is largely self-limited with patients having no complications.
 Patient symptoms will often resolve within 2 to 3 days.